Inside the doomed world of gay ‘cure’ therapy

-Davidson says: “There are people who have been inconsistent in any profession, from any point of view… it doesn’t mean there is not validity in holding a point of view.”
+He responds: “There are people who have been inconsistent in any profession, from any point of view… it doesn’t mean there is not validity in holding a point of view.”

-Gay cure therapy and its impact
+Gay cure therapy has a real impact

 “Paracetamol is fatal if you misuse it, but we haven’t banned paracetamol… you don’t ban things, you don’t deny one group of people the right and freedom, and say you are giving rights and freedoms to another.”

 Who funds Core Issues Trust?

-The industry is propped up by a network of interconnected groups rooted in evangelical Christianity.
-Davidson is the director of Core Issues Trust, while his co-director, Andrea Williams, also heads fundamentalist action groups Christian Concern and Christian Legal Centre.
+Davidson leads the Core Issues Trust, while his co-director Andrea Williams is also head fundamentalist action groups Christian Concern and Christian Legal Centre.

-Asked who funded the film’s production, Davidson responds: “Supporters, people like this,” he says, referring to the amassed audience.
-“There may be some businesses that will give to us.”
+Asked who is funding the production, Davidson responds: “Supporters, people like this.
+Individuals.
+There may be some businesses that will give to us.”

 More from PinkNews

 “It’s obviously more widespread than we first thought, and I think that’s why it’s good to take a proper look at it, and see where it exists.

 “We need to make sure that where it exists, it is ended.”

 But what real impact a ban would have remains an open question.
-Investigations across the country have found gay cures offered on the fringes of faith groups, out of public view and away from any accountability.
+Investigations across country have found gay cures offered on the fringes of faith groups, out of public view and away from any accountability.

 It is in the shadows that the real harm of gay cure therapy take place.